doemser/darkmode-in-next/README.md

 ## Approach

-In our GlobalStyles, we declare the color variables using CSS custom properties and an if-else statement that depends on the 'darkMode' prop.
-The 'theme' object defines the colors for both light and dark modes.
+In our GlobalStyle component, we define the color variables using CSS custom properties within the :root selector, and we use an if-else statement that depends on the darkMode prop to determine which theme to use - either the light or dark theme defined in the theme object.

-In our Styled Components, we then exclusively use CSS variables for colors.
+In our Styled Components, we exclusively use CSS variables for colors.

 ---